shannaurelle/ph-bonifacio-unciv/README.md

 Replaces Rifleman.
 Shock I promotion, +25% combat bonus in hill, +25% combat bonus in forest, and +25% combat bonus in jungle

+## Suggestions?
+Bugs?

+Feel free to add issues in the repository.
+Note that it might take me a week or two to solve them.

+## Credits

+All credits are written at credits.txt